Ebola: Mapping the outbreak

 The Ebola outbreak in West Africa was first reported in March 2014, and has rapidly become the deadliest occurrence of the disease since its discovery in 1976.

-In fact, the current epidemic sweeping across the region has now killed five times more than all other known Ebola outbreaks combined.
+In fact, the current epidemic has killed five times more than all other known Ebola outbreaks combined.

-More than year on from the first confirmed case recorded on 23 March 2014, at least 11,193 people have been reported as having died from the disease in six countries; Liberia, Guinea, Sierra Leone, Nigeria, the US and Mali.
+More than 19 months on from the first confirmed case recorded on 23 March 2014, 11,314 people have been reported as having died from the disease in six countries; Liberia, Guinea, Sierra Leone, Nigeria, the US and Mali.

-The outbreak in Liberia, which has had the highest number of deaths out of all the countries affected, was declared over on 9 May, 2015.
-The WHO said that at the peak of transmission, during August and September 2014, the country was reporting between 300 and 400 new cases every week.
-The last official victim in the country was buried on 28 March 2015.
+Liberia has been the worst-hit, with more than 4,800 dead and 10,672 becoming infected.
+The WHO said that at the peak of transmission, during August and September 2014, Liberia was reporting between 300 and 400 new cases every week.

 In March, hospital staff alerted Guinea's Ministry of Health and then medical charity Medecins Sans Frontieres (MSF).
 They reported a mysterious disease in the south-eastern regions of Gueckedou, Macenta, Nzerekore, and Kissidougou.